NekoMichi/DinguxSaveSync/README.md

 **Data backed up**

-SaveSync wil only access data from specific apps and emulators, they are:
+SaveSync will only access data from specific apps and emulators, they are:
 - GMenu2x settings (backup only, will not be overwritten during syncing)
 - Screenshots (backup only, will not be overwritten during syncing)
 - Custom ScriptRunner scripts (backup only, will not be overwritten during syncing)